hudson221b/headlessCMS-nextjs/README.md

 ### Backend development challenges
 - write correct queries to fetch content when requests get complicated with a lot of modifiers (multiple where, order, etc...)
   - tips: use Apollo sandbox to test queries
+- getting full pathname in server component
+  - solution: obtain it in middleware and pass it through headers